Some National Plant Collections are brought together from plants already in a garden, others may be started from scratch

 Where to start?

-If you don't have a particular plant group in mind, take a look at our Missing Collections page.
+If you do not have a particular plant group in mind, take a look at our Missing Collections page or contact us.
 There are still lots of plant groups looking for people to take care of them and we would love to hear from you.

 We are also interested in creating duplicate National Collections, to help protect plants from risks like storms, floods, pests and diseases.
 These risks are increasing because of climate change.